cryptogogue/vol-cardmotron-js/README.md

 *Special Parameters*
 - *layout (required):* The name of a layout (or a space and/or comma-delimited list of layout names) to render the definition.
 If multiple layouts are specific, they are rendered in order.

-#### A Note About Fonts and CORS
+#### A Note About Font Files and CORS

-Since Cardmotron uses Javascript to load the font files you specify, the server hosting those files must support (CORS)[https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS].
-If it doesn'y, you can use a proxy server like the popular (CORS-anywhere)[https://cors-anywhere.herokuapp.com/].
+Since Cardmotron uses Javascript to load the font files you specify, the server hosting those files must support [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS).
+If it doesn'y, you can use a proxy server like the popular [CORS-anywhere](https://cors-anywhere.herokuapp.com/).

 As a convenience, https://www.cardmotron.com/cors is configured as an nginx CORS proxy.
 Just like CORS-anywhere, you can prefix it to your URL to proxy files and inject the necessary cors headers.
 As a further conventience, if your font file fails to load due to an exception, Cardmotron will retry download using the CORS proxy. **This is very slow.** Avoid it be moving your font files to a server that properly supports CORS.

-You may be able to host your font files on (GitHub)[www.github.com].
+You may be able to host your font files on [GitHub](www.github.com).
 You may also be able to extra direct URLs for fonts you want to use from WebFont wrappers, provided the font files are in TTF or OTF format.

 #### A Note About Templating